JUNE 28, 2016, BY SORITA D’ESTE

 The Connection Between Donald Trump & Aleister Crowley – Library of Rick and RIA (RARE Information Access)

-The addition of the k increases the magical potency of the word as k is the eleventh letter of the alphabet and eleven is a number considered to contain a lot of inherent magical power within the western magical system (being the one beyond ten).
+The addition of the increases the magical potency of the word as is the eleventh letter of the alphabet and eleven is a number considered to contain a lot of inherent magical power within the western magical system (being the one beyond ten).

 Crowley himself also emphasized that he used the spelling of magick in order to differentiate the term from the variety of magic practiced by stage performers.